NuevoFoundation/workshops/content/english/java-basics/activity-7.md

 ```
 <br />

-One critical difference between array and ArrayList is that you need to know number of elements to store in an array upfront, but you do not for an ArrayList.
+As we briefly mentioned above, the critical difference between array and ArrayList is that you need to know number of elements to store in an array upfront, but you do not for an ArrayList.

 - With the line of code `String topMovies[] = new String[5]` the array `topMovies` will forever have length 5.
 As a result, you can't store more than 5 Strings in `topMovies` after creating it.